 Does the Doctor Specialize in the Surgery you need?

 The term spinal surgery refers to a variety of treatments.
 It can include everything from repairing herniated discs and spinal fusions to addressing a variety of disorders.
 Some spine surgeons specialize in treating spinal injuries, while others primarily treat juvenile spine problems.
 The Southwest Scoliosis and Spine Institute has both spine surgeons.
-By booking an appointment with the Southwest Scoliosis Institute for a spine condition, you will receive the finest possible treatment.
+By booking an appointment with the Southwest Scoliosis and Spine Institute for a spine condition, you will receive the finest possible treatment.
 For instance, patients with severe disc herniation will see a surgeon who specializes in outpatient endoscopic techniques.
 And then for Scoliosis, the patient will see an expert Scoliosis doctor.

 The first step is choosing a spine surgeon who is an expert.
-So come see us at the Southwest Scoliosis Institute where the very best spine surgeons stand ready to treat you and reduce the pain.
+So come see us at the Southwest Scoliosis and Spine Institute where the very best spine surgeons stand ready to treat you and reduce the pain.